-There are still questions on exactly how many licenses and skins will be available in Canada, as well as if there will be any province-specific regulations.
+There are still questions on exactly how many licenses and skins will be available in Ontario at launch, as well as what province-specific regulations will exist.
 However, we do know that sportsbooks will be eager to launch in the market.
 Here are some of the top candidates for setting up shop in Canada.

 - DraftKings Sportsbook: DraftKings already offers daily fantasy sports in Canada.
 Just like it has done in the US, the company can quickly pivot and leverage its reach over to sports betting.
 DraftKings Sportsbook will also have a built-in pool of potential users to draw from.

 - FanDuel Sportsbook: FanDuel is in the same spot as DraftKings, its top rival in DFS and sports betting.
 Its existing user base provides a leg up, as does the name recognition.
 FanDuel Sportsbook is among the sports betting leaders in the US.